ogradyc01/GoldenCheetah/UG_Glossary.md

 `Tau` : your rate of replenishing your W' stores.

+`Endurance index` : the ratio of W' to CP.

 `P-max` : maximal power over one full rotation of the cranks.

 `TSS` : Training Stress Score®.
 A quantification of the training session that takes into account the duration and intensity of the training based on the power data.
 It's intended to estimate the training load and physiological stress created by that session (it's conceptually modeled after the heart rate-based training load, TRIMP).